Tatis’ stellar catch, Machado HR lift Padres over Astros 5-3

-SAN DIEGO (AP)What a wild, spectacular week it was for budding superstar Fernando Tatis Jr. and the San Diego Padres.

-From Tatis’ grand slam on Monday night in Texas that reignited debates about ”unwritten rules” to his jaw-dropping defensive play on a popup to left field on Sunday at Petco Park, the 21-year-old shortstop has the baseball world buzzing and the Padres on their longest winning streak in seven seasons.

-Tatis Jr. made two spectacular plays and was on base for Manny Machado’s two-run home run in the eighth inning that gave the Padres a 5-3 win against the Houston Astros for a three-game sweep.
-San Diego’s bullpen did its part with a lockdown eight innings.
+Fernando Tatis Jr. made two spectacular plays at shortstop, Manny Machado hit a two-run home run in the eighth inning and the San Diego Padres got a lockdown performance from their bullpen to beat the Houston Astros 5-3 Sunday for a three-game sweep.

-With one out in the eighth, George Springer lifted a fly ball to shallow left.
-Tatis raced after it and, with his blond dreadlocks flying behind him, leaped to make the catch.
-His momentum carried him several more yards.
-Springer couldn’t believe it and reliever Craig Stammen (3-1) clapped twice for the shortstop.

-”Oh man, it’s just great being able to make that play for my pitcher and the rest of the team, too,” said Tatis, who grew up in ”The Cradle of Shortstops,” San Pedro de Macoris, Dominican Republic. ”What can I say, I just saw the ball and I just went after it and my body took care of it.”

 The Padres, who got to nemesis Zack Greinke in the fourth inning, have won seven straight, all against the two Texas teams.
 The Astros have lost three straight.
 They came in on an eight-game winning streak.